basokant/git-intro-workshop/README.md

 - [ ] Commit this change.
 - [ ] Now delete everything in the file!
 - [ ] Commit this change.

+### Undoing and Rewriting History

+We can undo a commit in two ways:

+1. `git revert <commit-id>` creates a new commit with the inverse of the last commit.

+- use this for public shared repositories, not ideal for minimal Git history.

+2. `git reset --hard <commit-id>`

+- reset the commit history to that specified commit.

+- `--hard` nukes all untracked changes after reseting.

+- Without `--hard`, the changes will be untracked.

 ### Branches